-From the results of regression (1) in Table 7, we do not find significant average unsecured flows to Eurozone banks from January 2012 until September 2012 (probably due to the reversal of MMF flows following the second LTRO allotment).
-However, it appears that some Eurozone core banks were able to substitute USD unsecured funding with USD secured funding during this period.
-In Table 7, we find significant average monthly repo inflows of 0.9% for Eurozone banks in the post LTRO period.
-Table 9 (Panel C) indicate inflows of 1 USD bn and 9 USD bn at Eurozone core banks and non-Eurozone banks respectively following the first LTRO allotment.
+However, it appears that some Eurozone core banks were able to substitute USD unsecured funding with USD secured funding during this period (between second LTRO and OMT).
+Table 8 (Panel C) indicate inflows of 1 USD bn and 9 USD bn at Eurozone core banks and non-Eurozone banks respectively following the first LTRO allotment.
 Secured funding flows at Eurozone bank are however reversed after the second LTRO allotment.

-H3: OMT helped Eurozone banks to recover access to private unsecured funding.
-From Figure 4, we observe that a permanent reversal of U.S. MMF flows to Eurozone banks starts in July 2012, following Mario Draghi speech.
+H2: OMT helped Eurozone banks to recover access to private unsecured funding.
+From Figure 5, we observe that a permanent reversal of U.S. MMF flows to Eurozone banks (e.g. the correlation between unsecured outflows and GIIPS exposure is 0.87).

+starts in July 2012, following Mario Draghi speech.
 Between July and December 2012, U.S. MMFs invested 61 USD bn unsecured at Eurozone core banks (and a additional 1 USD bn at Banco Santander), increasing the unsecured principal amount invested at Eurozone banks by 89%.
 The short-term investments at Eurozone banks are not a reallocation of U.S. MMF portfolio from non-Eurozone banks to Eurozone banks; unsecured funding also increases at non-Eurozone banks by 11 USD bn (+8%).